Barbara Lazaroff — Giving, Caring Philanthropist

 The California Spirit Event — Cal Spirit

-In 1993, Barbara Lazaroff and Wolfgang Puck founded the annual California Spirit Event.
+In 1993, with Sherry Lansing, Barbara Lazaroff and Wolfgang Puck founded the annual California Spirit Event.
 Over the years, it raised millions of dollars to support the American Cancer Society in its mission to eliminate cancer through research, education, and advocacy.
-Later co-hosted by Sherry Lansing, the Cal Spirit Event featured gourmet creations by Los Angeles’ most renowned chefs, premium California wines, live entertainment, and a spectacular live and silent auction.
+The Cal Spirit Event featured gourmet creations by Los Angeles’ most renowned chefs, premium California wines, live entertainment, and a spectacular live and silent auction.

 Barbara has been supporting Mazon since 1984.
 In 2017, Barbara hosted the 33nd annual Passover Seder benefitting MAZON, A Jewish Response To Hunger. which is a national nonprofit working to end hunger among all faiths and backgrounds in the United States and Israel.
 The dinner raises funds that help families in Los Angeles.